open/close all folders

-- Digital World writing in the first three seasons of Digimon is also a cypher of katakana.
-(The fourth season only uses three or four symbols.)
+- Digicode in Digimon is a cypher of katakana and English.
+The fourth season only uses three or four symbols, though.

 - Dog Days has a cypher of katakana.
 That they use to spell English words.

 - Haibane Renmei has an ancient alphabet which is basically written sign language.
 The sign language appears first, and is said to be indecipherable by those not in the know, but Rakka finds a gravestone with a familiar name written on it and recognizes the symbols as hand gestures.

 - The runes of Puella Magi Madoka Magica.
 They are not just a substitution cypher, they are also in German.
 They also come with three variants!

 - Rave Master has the dead language Symphonian, which substitutes hiragana for characters made up of English letters.
 For example, the symbol for 'ka' becomes a sideways 'K' with an upside-down 'A' on top of it.